jestjs/jest/docs/TutorialReact.md

 ## Setup

-Since we are writing code using JSX, a bit of one-time setup is required to make the test working:
+Since we are writing code using JSX, a bit of one-time setup is required to make the test work:

 ```javascript
 // package.json